-To corroborate our identification assumptions and exclude the notion that our results are spurious, we perform placebo tests and pursue an instrumental variable strategy.
-The placebo tests are based on pollution levels on days before and after the actual election.
-The placebo tests help us to rule out omitted variable bias, i.e., any unobserved factor that affects both voting behavior as well as air pollution around election dates.
+To corroborate our identification assumptions and exclude the notion that our results are spurious, we perform balancing tests, placebo tests and pursue an instrumental variable strategy.
+Balancing tests show that air pollution neither predicts changes in population nor local GDP nor local employment rates.
+To further rule out that our results are contaminated by omitted variables or time trends, we perform placebo tests based on pollution levels on days before and after the actual election.
 We find that the effects of air pollution are sizable and statistically significant on days before the election but are very small and mostly insignificant on days immediately following the election day.
 Significant effects several days before the election are plausible because people may make their voting decisions before the election.
 These results suggest that our identification strategy uncovers a real effect: they show that pollution only matters on days when it can affect decision-making but not on days when it cannot.
-In a further step, we perform an instrumental variable analysis that exploits daily variation in wind directions (Deryugina et al., 2019).
+Likewise, when we run permutation tests and assign each observation the pollution level from the same county on different election dates, we consistently obtain estimates close to zero and far away from our estimates based on the correct election dates.
+This suggests that our estimates pick up a real effect.
+In a further step, we perform an instrumental variable analysis that exploits daily variation in wind directions, following Deryugina et al. (2019).
 The idea behind this strategy is that wind directions have an effect on daily levels of air pollution, but they are independent of local political or economic factors that could determine voting.
-The instrumental variable estimates confirm our main results, which suggests that our results are not contaminated by omitted variable bias.
+The instrumental variable estimates confirm our main findings, suggesting that our results are not contaminated by omitted variable bias.